kxxt/rustodon/README.md

 I do want to create such a library but now I'm busy with other things.

-If you have created a high-quality rust library for mastodon and would like to use this name, please contact me via email(kxxt@kxxt.dev).
+If you have created a high-quality rust library for mastodon and would like to use this name on crates.io, please contact me via email(kxxt@kxxt.dev).

 Please note there are certain requirements for the name to be transferred: